-We’ve always loved the graceful effect of hanging planters which when suspended beautifully fill spaces on porches, patios, and at the front door.
+We've always loved the graceful effect of hanging planters.
+When suspended beautifully, they fill spaces on porches, patios, and at the front door.
 So, this year, we’ve launched a collection of our own, called “Beauty Queen.”

 What makes ours different?
 We grow them in a larger and deeper container that holds more soil.
 More volume of soil means that your plants are able to create bigger roots and an overall larger root system.
-That extra amount of soil means your containers will not dry out as fast as those that are more shallow, so your beautiful plants stay healthy and beautiful longer.
+That extra amount of soil means your containers will not dry out as fast as those that are more shallow.
+Therefore, your beautiful plants stay healthy and beautiful longer.

 Look for the Beauty Queen line of hanging baskets at your local Lowe’s store.
 Selections will vary from store to store, but here are just three examples of what you might find.